qbleuse/AWS-SAMUEL/Documentation/Walkthrough/FindSession.md

 ## The solution's architecture

-The solution attempts to replicate what teh LAN implemenation feels like.
+The solution attempts to replicate what t he LAN implemenation feels like.
 So the actual solution is just about gathering the information on created game session as SessionSearch in the OSS, and leave actual implementation for the user.
 So all we need is to get back the game session's data

-This means the architecture is fairly similar to the one to create game session, the only difference being that there is connection involved.
+This means the architecture is fairly similar to the one to create game session, the only difference being that there is no connection involved.

 ### Gamelift Anywhere Architecture